CGodinho/Concepts/Weather_Station/README.md

 ### Setup ####

-Run the DB hardening where root password may b e changed
+Run the DB hardening where root password may be changed.

 ```sudo mysql_secure_installation```